Frequently Asked Questions

 8. My district blocks Youtube - any ideas?

 The best way to handle this is to download the videos on your home computer.
-I use a Firefox add-on called Easy YouTube Downloader.
-I download the file as an FLV and then use Pazera Free FLV to AVI to turn the video into a .wmv that I can then put into PowerPoint.
+I use a Firefox/Chrome add-on called Easy YouTube Downloader.
+The files save as .mp4 which work great in Powerpoint 2010 and later.

 9. How do you make your lecture videos?

 I start with the lecture notes that I use in class and output them as a video using PowerPoint 2010.
-I then use www.xtranormal.com to create the animated host.
+I used to use xtranormal for the host but they've shut down.
+Thankfully, CrazyTalk has become very good at animating avatars so all future videos will use that.
 I use Adobe Premiere Elements to mash the two videos together and make any extra needed credits or titles.
 It sounds easy and it is once you've done it about five times.
 It is, however, always time consuming.